 Hosting the Externship

-If you work in a large organization, it’s a good idea to check into the necessary approvals and requirements as early as possible in order to identify any forms or procedures needed to meet any requirements with sufficient lead time prior to the externship.
+If you work in a large organization, it’s a good idea to check into the necessary approvals and requirements as early as possible in order to allow sufficient lead time to deal with them prior to the externship.

-It’s also important to define the “scope of work” your extern will be engaged in while at work.
+It’s also important to define the “scope of work” your extern will be engaged in during the externship.
 Although externships are shorter than internships, identifying specific and significant experiences for the extern is crucial to the experience.
-As each externship is different based on the nature of your work, there is no one way to engage your extern, or to make the experience significant.
+As each externship is different based on the nature of the work, there is no one way to engage your extern, or to make the experience significant.
 Here are some suggestions based on what past hosts have reported doing:

 - A pre‐arranged schedule of shadowing your colleagues.
 For example, one of our repeat hosts is a doctor and she creates a pre‐arranged shadowing schedule with other doctors for her externs.
 She sends the schedules to her externs ahead of time so that they can adequately prepare for each of their shadowing experiences during the entire externship experience.
 This gives the externs the opportunity to learn from and about a variety of doctors practicing different types of medicine.

-- Small leadership opportunities – have your extern lead focus groups, interview clients, draft grants, help plan/organize a portion of a large and important event, draft a marketing proposal for a specific product line, write you a speech, draft an article.
+Small leadership opportunities – have your extern lead focus groups, interview clients, draft grants, help plan/organize a portion of a large and important event, draft a marketing proposal for a specific product line, write you a speech, draft an article, etc.

-Take advantage of long commutes on public transportation.
-For example, one of our repeat hosts has his externs read the New York Times and other newspapers and they discuss current events on the way to work.
+- Take advantage of long commutes on public transportation.
+For example, one of our repeat hosts, who also provides housing with his externship, has his externs read the New York Times and other newspapers and they discuss current events on the way to work.

 - Give your externs some coaching and some feedback.
 For example, one of our hosts gave her extern written and verbal feedback regarding her interviewing skills, both on the phone and in person.
 She also recapped the day each evening and was sure to give her extern positive feedback and some constructive coaching regarding her work that day.